 NASS has sucessfully campaigned for NICE to produce guidelines on spondyloarthritis

-Debbie Cook, Chief Executive at NASS has been a member of the Guideline Development Group working with NICE for over two years, particularly giving the patients’ perspective.
+Debbie Cook, previos Chief Executive at NASS was a member of the Guideline Development Group working with NICE for over two years, particularly giving the patients’ perspective.

 The Guideline was issued at the end of February 2017.